McDonnell Douglas F-4 Phantom II non-U.S. operators: F-4F upgrades and disposal

 In July 1989, the first F-4F ICE Phase 2 aircraft was completed, and on 22 November 1991 the first firing of an AIM-120 AMRAAM took place.
 In 1992, the first batch of six upgraded aircraft was delivered to JG 71 (Fighter Wing 71), but the AIM-120 AMRAAM missiles were not available at that time.

 The F-4Fs were employed to fill operational gaps twice; the first time due to Panavia Tornado delays, while the F-4F ICE was needed due to the Eurofighter Typhoon delays.
 The units equipped with F-4F ICE were JG 71, JG 72, JG 74 and JG 73.
 This latter was a mixed unit, sent to Preschen airbase and had one staffel of F-4s and one with MiG-29s.
+MiG-29 aircraft were gained after the fall of the Berlin wall upon unification with East Germany.
 This was a unique situation, until the phasing out of the Fulcrums.

 The F-4F ICE program offered a reasonably inexpensive and capable aircraft for the interceptor role, albeit with limitations.
 Apart from natural deficiencies of the air frame design itself, the greatest drawbacks of the F-4F ICE were the lack of an IFF and MIDS capability.
 In beyond-visual-range scenarios, it therefore had to rely on target-identification by AWACS aircraft with which it had to communicate in a conventional voice-based manner.
 This together with the low number of procured AIM-120Bs (only 96, because Germany had ordered the MBDA Meteor, which however was not available until 2013) and the outdated APG-65 radar made it a rather defensive system.